Personal budgets for special educational needs

 Personal Budgets are optional for parents or the young person but local authorities are under a duty to prepare a budget when requested.

 Any questions should be discussed with your SEND Key Worker.
-Independant information, advice and support for parents, carers, children and young people is available at SENDIASS
+SENDIASS can provide you with impartial information, advice and support.